CodeBear801/tech_summary/tech-summary/books/designing-data-intensive-applications/chapter10.md

 - The `skewed join` method in Pig first runs a sampling job to determine which keys are hot and then records related to the hot key need to be replicated to all reducers handling that key.
 - Handling the hot key over several reducers is called `shared join method`.
 In Crunch is similar but requires the hot keys to be specified explicitly.
 - Hive's skewed join optimization requires hot keys to be specified explicitly and it uses `map-side join`.
 If you can make certain assumptions about your input data, it is possible to make joins faster.
 A MapReducer job with no reducers and no sorting, each mapper simply reads one input file and writes one output file
+- The default utilization is to perform joins on the reducer side.
+It's also possible to perform a mapper-side join.
+You do not want to push the final producer of a MapReduce job to a database via insert operations as this is slow.
+It's better to just build a new database in place.
+A number of databases designed with batch processing in mind provide this feature (see e.g. LevelDB).

 How to handle skew join in spark?
 An example in spark from https://stackoverflow.com/questions/40373577/skewed-dataset-join-in-spark